Send the link below via email or IMCopy

 If you can mention the positive impact of your actions ("which led to an x% increase in team efficiency"), do it!

-Expresses your strong interest in the organization and open position, demonstrates your confidence in your ability to succeed in the role, and transitions effectively to the meat of your argument, for example: "I have attempted to concisely demonstrate below, how my experience, skills, and traits make me the ideal candidate for this position."
+Expresses your strong interest in the organization and open position, demonstrates your confidence in your ability to succeed in the role, and transitions effectively to the meat of your argument, for example: "I have attempted to concisely demonstrate below, how my experience, skills, and traits make me a strong candidate for this position."

 Reiterates your high level of interest in the position and the organization, re-establishes your confidence in your ability to succeed in the role based on your experience, qualifications, skills, etc.